danish241194/IAS_Hackathon_2/readme.md

 Server Life Cycle Manager module is responsible for allocating server on which service life cycle manager can run an algorithm.
 * Server life cycle manager allocates server instance in such a way that computational load among all the avilable servers remains evenly distributed.
 * It also decides whether to bring more server instances if all the serves are under more than threshold load.
+* For new server instances the server life cycle manager is responsible to install docker and run machine agent code on the instance.
 ### Data Flow
 1. Service life cycle manager will request for a server instance details on it's REST API.
 2. Server life cycle manger will hit the REST API of monitoring module & will receive current statistics of all the servers.